DanRuta/jsNet/README.md

 ## Future plans
 ---
 More and more features will be added, as time goes by, and I learn more.
-General improvements and optimisations will be added throughout.
+General improvements and optimizations will be added throughout.
 Breaking changes will be documented.
 Check the changelog to see the history of added features.

 ##### Short term
-The WebAssembly version, a complete re-write has just shipped in general release version 3.0.
+The WebAssembly version, a complete re-write, has just shipped in general release version 3.0.
 Next, in 3.1, I'll be going through a list of optimizations ideas I've racked up.
 You can keep track of progress on the dev branch.

 ##### Long term
 Once that is done, I will be experimenting with a WebGL version, using shaders to run computations on the GPU.